-Amsterdam Light Festival 2018 Projection-mapping on the EYE Film Museum Amsterdam
+Amsterdam Light Festival / EYE Film Museum Amsterdam

 In a series of artworks, Mul explores the ‘I’ and ‘the other’ in the context of technological media.
 Databased Dialogues for Algorithmic Landscapes was the first artwork in this series, it consists of audio samples from hundreds of Hollywood movie dialogues which contain the questions ‘Who are you?’ or ‘Who Am I ?’. and responses to those questions, for example ‘Who do you want me to be ?’
 Mul constructed several dialogues from these movie text samples and placed them in computer-generated scenes of nature: floating leaves, clouds, rain, snow.